Pakistan Hindu Mandir Management Committee

-The Pakistan Hindu Mandir Management Committee is the first of its kind instituted by the Ministry of Religious Affairs and Inter-faith Harmony in Pakistan.
-The committee was formed to oversee the affairs of Hindu places of worship in the country.
+The Pakistan Hindu Mandir Management Committee is a subordinate body under the Evacuee Trust Property Board to manage the Hindu temples under it.It was instituted by the Ministry of Religious Affairs and Inter-faith Harmony.

-Formation
+History

 This committee was formed on 29 December 2021.
 The inaugural meeting of the Pakistan Hindu Temple Management Committee was chaired by the then Federal Minister for Religious Affairs Noorul Haq Qadri.
+Krishna Sharma was appointed as its president.
+In May 2022, its first meeting was held.

-The formation of the committee is being seen as an important step towards promoting harmony among people of different cultures in the region.
+Composition

-The committee consists of several members and is headed by Krishna Sharma.
+The current members of the committee are: